Gets a value that indicates whether standards-compliant mode is switched on for the object.

 - Pointer to a variable of type BSTR that receives one of the values listed in Possible Values.

 BackCompat Standards-compliant mode is not switched on.
 CSS1Compat Standards-compliant mode is switched on.

 Returns S_OK if successful, or an error value otherwise.

 When standards-compliant mode is switched on (also called "strict mode"), Windows Internet Explorer displays the document according to the World Wide Web Consortium (W3C) Cascading Style Sheets (CSS) standard.
 When standards-compliant mode is not switched on (also called "quirks mode"), the document is displayed as it was displayed in previous versions of Internet Explorer.

-The IHTMLDocument5::compatMode property is deprecated in Windows Internet Explorer 8 in favor of the IHTMLDocument6::documentMode property.
+The IHTMLDocument5::compatMode property is deprecated in Internet Explorer 8 in favor of the IHTMLDocument6::documentMode property.

-With Microsoft Internet Explorer 6 and later, you switch on standards-compliant mode by including the !DOCTYPE declaration at the top of your document, specifying a valid !DOCTYPE in the declaration, and in some cases, specifying the !DOCTYPE or !DOCTYPE.
-The !DOCTYPE element specifies the unique name of the Document Type Definition (DTD), and can be appended with the version number of the DTD.
-The !DOCTYPE element specifies the definition of the DTD that is specified in the !DOCTYPE.
-The !DOCTYPE element specifies the location of the DTD.
+With Microsoft Internet Explorer 6 and later, you switch on standards-compliant mode by including the !DOCTYPE declaration at the top of your document, specifying a valid Label in the declaration, and in some cases, specifying the Definition or URL.
+The Label element specifies the unique name of the Document Type Definition (DTD), and can be appended with the version number of the DTD.
+The Definition element specifies the definition of the DTD that is specified in the Label.
+The URL element specifies the location of the DTD.